-Resistance Welding Machine
+Resistance Welding Machine: An Overview

 A resistance welding machine is a device that joins metals by applying pressure and electric current, utilizing the resistance heat generated at the weld interface.
 This process is efficient, cost-effective, and widely used in manufacturing.